Almarranz/KMOS_reduction/README.md

 2. ifu_combine.py.
 Uses the offsets parametres previously extracted for the alingment of the whole cube (for a single IFU)

-3. spect_extract.py Extract the sky and the extracts the sky subtracted spectra Firsr, choose the *Sky* option in the console, then you have to selecte 5 areas free of stars.
-Then, you run the script again selecting the *Sci* option and click on the stars.
-A fits file will be saved for each spectrum
-4. spec_comp.py.
-Plot the spectra and generates a region file with the id of each star and its SNR.
+3. spect_extract.py Extract the spectra and substarct a ring aroubd it

+4. continuum.py.
+Extract continuum channels on a text file, by clicking in the areas.

+5. fitting_continuum.fits.
+Fits the continum to a polynomial and makes the images.
+> Note: when using the whole image (433x650) it take for ever.
+Mostly in storing the big(aprox.
+6Gb) fits file.

+6. source_finder_in_KMOS.py.
+Match the indentified stars with spectra in GNS (and Lib)

+7. kmos_pm.py.
+Plots positions, velocites and CMD for the stars with a match with GNS_LIB catalog.